ImperialCollegeLondon/unit_testing_Cpp/_episodes/l2_02_basic_unit_testing.md

 questions:
 - "What framework/libraries can be used for unit testing in C++?"
 - "What is GoogleTest?"
-- "How to write unit tests with GoogleTest?"
+- "How can I write and run unit tests with GoogleTest?"
 objectives:
 - "Understand the basic components of a unit test"
 - "Understand how to write a unit test using GoogleTest"